These Are the Absolute Worst Passwords For Online Security

-If you use these 25 worst passwords of the year, you’ll want to change your settings immediately—or risk having your account hacked.
+If any of these passwords look familiar, you’ll want to change your settings immediately—or risk having your account hacked.

 With the dozens of passwords you need to keep track of, it’s tempting to find a simple string of letters or numbers to remember and stick with that.
 If it’s easy for you, though, it’s probably easy for hackers to figure out too.

-Software company SplashData analyzed more than 5 million passwords leaked in 2017 to find out which were the easiest for hackers to figure out.
-For the fourth year in a row, “123456” and “password” topped the list of least secure passwords.
+Software company SplashData analyzed more than 5 million leaked passwords to find out which were the easiest for hackers to figure out.
+For several years in a row, “123456” and “password” topped the list of worst passwords.
 They’re likely among the first passwords an identity thief will try, so you’re leaving the door wide open for crooks to steal your information.
-(Here are 13 Things You Should Know About Online Privacy.)
+(Here’s expert advice on how to prevent identity theft.)

 Don’t think that sneaky letter-to-number trick will save you either.
-Nineteen on the list was “passw0rd,” using a 0 instead of an O. “Hackers know your tricks, and merely tweaking an easily guessable password does not make it secure,” says SpashData CEO Morgan Slain in a press release.
+Nineteen on the list was “passw0rd,” using a numerical zero instead of the letter “o”.
+“Hackers know your tricks, and merely tweaking an easily guessable password does not make it secure,” says SpashData CEO Morgan Slain in a press release.

 Using your hobbies and interests could be easy to figure out too.
 Also on the top 25 worst passwords were “football” (9), “monkey” (13), “starwars” (16), and “dragon” (18).
 Cutesy sayings also weren’t hard to crack.
 Some of the most common included “letmein” (7), “iloveyou” (10), “welcome” (12), and the creative “trustno1” (25).